anisdismail/HICMA-benchmark/README.md

 - **Reproducibility**: The tool ensures reproducibility by saving evaluation results and summmaries.
 This allows users to review and share their experiments with others easily.

+For more information regarding the dataset and its benchmarking tools, check out the paper accepted in Proceedings of ArabicNLP 2023, colocated with EMNLP 2023, found <a target="_blank" rel="noopener" href="https://aclanthology.org/2023.arabicnlp-1.3/">here</a>.

 ### Built With